-While the mechanics of the cost function are complicated, the intuition is relatively straightforward.
-We built a statistical model with a hospital discharge dataset.
-This regression model had cost adjusted charges on the left-hand side.
-On the right-hand side, we included variables such as length of stay, DRG weight, whether the patient died in the hospital, age, gender, and so forth.
-We saved the parameters from the regression model (i.e., the beta coefficients).
-This vector of coefficients was used to estimate costs in the VA data.
-It is important to note that the only way this approach can work is for both datasets to have the exact same right-hand side variables.
+We developed a cost function for estimating the cost of acute medical-surgical care.
+The costfunction was based on non-VA data, where the hospital stay was the unit of analysis.
+This regression model uses cost adjusted charges on the left-hand side.
+On the right-hand side, we include variables such as length of stay, DRG weight, whether the patient died in the hospital, age, gender, and so forth.
+We save the parameters from the regression model (i.e., the beta coefficients).
+This vector of coefficients is then used to estimate VA costs.
+It is important to note that the only way this approach can work is for both datasets to have the exact same righthand side variables.